Best Lightweight Hiking Boots of 2026

 The author testing a pair of Hoka One One Sky Kaha boots.
 Photo by Gina Danza@wildginaa

-I’m Nicole Snell — a hiker, speaker about hiking, and the owner of Girls Fight Back, a women’s self-defense company.
-I’m the creator of Outdoor Defense, an IGTV series about staying safe while enjoying the outdoors.
+I’m Nicole Snell — a passionate solo hiker, international speaker, TEDx Speaker and the owner of Girls Fight Back, a violence prevention & empowerment-based self-defense company that teaches people of all genders.
+I’m also the founder of Outdoor Defense, a YouTube series about staying safe and reducing fear while enjoying the outdoors solo.

-Since a young age, exploring and hiking have been my passion.
-I grew up outside Joshua Tree National Park and spent my childhood exploring the nearby desert and rocks.
+Since a young age, exploring and hiking have been an important part of my life.
+I grew up outside Joshua Tree National Park and spent my childhood exploring the nearby desert, rocks, and wildlife.

-You can read all of Nicole Snell's articles on her author page
+You can read all of Nicole Snell's articles on her website or author page

 Sources